for undergraduate students

 Renewal of Financial Aid

 Financial aid is awarded on an annual basis.
-Students must reapply each spring for assistance in the upcoming academic year and should complete the application process no later than March 15 for priority consideration.
-Students who wish to be considered for federal financial aid resources must file a Free Application for Federal Student Aid (FAFSA).
-Students entering the College during the fall 2008 semester and beyond should also complete a CSS PROFILE each year if they wish to be considered for institutional need-based financial aid such as the Lewis & Clark Grant.
+Students must reapply each spring to be considered for financial aid in the upcoming academic year.
+The reapplication process should be completed no later than February 15, for priority consideration.
+Students who wish to be considered for federal financial aid resources must file the Free Application for Federal Student Aid (FAFSA).
 Students receiving merit-based scholarships should also take note of cumulative grade point average (GPA) or other renewal requirements.

 Release of Financial Aid Records and Information